-IR Risk Management for Credit Unions: The Case for Derivatives
+IR Risk Management for Credit Unions: Leveraging Derivatives

 Credit unions: Have you considered using derivatives to manage your interest rate risk?
 Many have generally shied away from this strategy—until now.
 In this blog, we highlight the benefits and discuss how to get started with this helpful interest rate risk management tool.